 A truth about Portuguese cooks: We’re cavalier when it comes to fire.
-This recipe requires the food to be basted with molho de piri-piri, Portugal’s fiery hot sauce. while grilling.
+This recipe requires the food to be basted with molho de piri-piri, Portugal’s fiery hot sauce, while grilling.
 Flare-ups, of course, are inevitable.
 To avoid charring your food beyond recognition, turn it often, move it to a cooler corner of the grill, or adjust the heat.
-I even open and close the grill’s cover to control the cooking.
+I even open and close the grill’s cover to control the cooking.–Ana Patuleia Ortins

-Note: You can partially cook the ribs in a 350°F (175°C) oven for about 1 hour and finish them on the grill.—Ana Patuleia Ortins
+Need a rainy day alternative to grilling your ribs?
+You can partially cook them in a 350°F (175°C) oven for about 1 hour and then finish them on the grill.

-1. In a small bowl, mix together the first 4 ingredients; set aside.
+- 1. In a small bowl, mix together the piri-piri sauce, garlic, salt, and lemon juice.

-2. Place the ribs in a 9-by-13-by-2-inch baking dish and coat them with the marinade.
-Cover and marinate for several hours, or overnight, in the refrigerator.
+- 2. Place the ribs in a 9-by-13-inch baking dish, add the marinade, and turn to coat.
+Cover and marinate for at least several hours and up to overnight in the refrigerator.